Wahbeh-Mohammad/Sorting-Algorithms-With-Visualizer/README.md

 # Sorting-Algorithms
+# Please keep in mind that the visualizer is buggy
 ## In this repository you will find Sorting algorithms implemented in python
 - Bubble Sort
 - Insertion Sort